ritchielawrence/batchfunctionlibrary/README.md

 ## About<a name="about"></a>

-Originally conceived in 2002 as a web based collection of date and time conversion functions, the library now also includes file, network and system functions.
-The library is no longer actively developed and his now archived on Github for prosperity.
+Originally conceived in 2002 as a web based library of date and time conversion functions, the library now also includes file, network and system functions.
+The library is no longer developed and is now archived on Github.

 ## Synopsis<a name="synopsis"></a>